What is a bridge?

 Your dentist may recommend a bridge if you’re missing one or more teeth and would like a fixed replacement.

-It may be that you are unhappy with the appearance of the gap where your tooth is missing and a bridge could give a natural appearance.
+- It may be that you are unhappy with the appearance of the gap where your tooth is missing and a bridge could give it a natural appearance.

 How long will my bridge last?

 Studies show that bridges tend to last around 10 years, although some can last longer.

 There are a wide variety of factors that influence this, including:

 - The health of the nerve within the tooth.

 - The position of the tooth within the mouth.